JThomas404/hcs-iam-rbac-policy-as-code-design/RBAC-PIPELINE-DESIGN.md

 This gives **short-lived** write tokens that expire automatically and are audit-trail-distinct from the base AK/SK — closer to AWS STS / Azure workload-identity behaviour.
 Cost: more moving parts in bootstrap.
-**Pushback #3 (HCS reality check):** HCS does **not** offer OIDC workload identity federation with Azure DevOps the way Azure does.
-The base credential you store in ADO will be an AK/SK pair regardless of whether you layer agency-assumption on top.

 This means you **must**: